Hypnotherapy and Clinical Hypnosis

 - BLUSHING: Clinical hypnotherapy is suitable for handling embarrassment and blushing

-- CHRONIC FATIGUE: Article about chronic fatigue symptoms CFS
+- CHRONIC FATIGUE: Hypnotism helps chronic fatigue symptoms

 - CHILDBIRTH: Hypnobirthing for fear-free birth